 Can I arrange my own accommodation?

-Of course.
-There is no obligation to stay in the accommodation on offer from Imperial.
+Currently there is no obligation to stay in the accommodation available at Imperial College.

-The cost of the summer school is £3500 for the four week programme.
-However, for applications which are made before the 31 March 2020, you are eligible for the early bird fee of £3000.
+The cost of the Summer School is £3500 for the four week programme.
+However, for applications that are submitted before the 31st March 2021, you are eligible for the early bird fee of £3000.

-There are scholarships available for the summer school which will cover the full cost of the tuition fees (maximum of two).
-To apply for a scholarship you must first complete the application form for the summer school, then you must submit the scholarship application form.
+There are scholarships available for the Summer School which will cover the full cost of the tuition fees (maximum of two available).
+To apply for a scholarship you must first complete the application form for the Summer School, then you must submit the scholarship application form.

 Are there any discounts available?

 We offer group booking discounts for students from the same university wishing to attend the programme.
-If 5 or more students register to attend there will be a discount of £700.
-If 10 or more students register this discount increases to £800 per student.
-So apply to attend with your friends today!
+If five or more students register to attend there will be a discount of £700.
+If ten or more students register this discount increases to £800 per student.

 How do I pay the tuition fee?